 Chancing everything, for he felt he had no choice, he secretly procured pen, ink and paper and wrote down everything that he felt in the form of a complaint, or a lay, a poem addressed to the object of his love.
 Then he laid the verses in a silken purse and hung them from his shirt next to his heart.

 The moon, that at noon on the day of January’s wedding had been in the sign of Taurus, was now gliding into Cancer.
 All this time, May had been confined to her chamber, as is the custom with the nobility.
-A bride shall not eat in the hall until four days have passed – then let her go to the feast!
-At noon on the fourth day, after High Mass was heard, January sat in the hall with his new wife May, who was as fresh as a bright summer day.
+A bride shall not eat in the hall until four days have passed, or three at least – then let her go to the feast!
+At noon on the fourth day following the wedding, after High Mass was heard, January sat in the hall with his new wife May, who was as fresh as a bright summer morning.
 After a while, January happened to remember Damien and exclaimed: ‘Saint Mary!
 Why isn’t Damian in attendance?
 Has he been ill these last few days?’

 All the squires standing nearby made excuses for Damien, saying that the reason he couldn’t perform his duties was that he was, indeed, sick; there was no other reason.